 You might have noticed the special "Optional foreground page" slot on the right hand side.
 This is a special slot into which you can drag a page that is always shown in front of all other pages during playback.
 You can visualize this as a layer that permanently sits on top of all other pages in the playlist; the elements on that layer will be shown on top of the other pages.

-Since a foreground page is permanently present during playback of a playlist, it is very well suited for elements that need to play permanently, like background music via the streaming audio app or a ticker with news, rss or own data.
+Since a foreground page is permanently present during playback of a playlist, it is very well suited for elements that need to be shown permanently, like a ticker with news, rss or own data.
 These are the same benefits as a background page has.